 Let’s get down to it: How should you use Facebook to connect with your student housing complex?

 Have you noticed that attendance has been down for on-campus events?
 Those flyers that are killing the environment are also a buzz kill to the eyes of Gen Z. By inviting residents to campus events with a Facebook event page, you’ll help students stay up-to-date with what’s going on around campus.
 Even include a flyer or pictures from last year’s event (if it is an annual event) to incorporate old traditions into a more modern format.

 It’s 11:00 PM, and sleet is coming down.
 Sleet turns into snow.
 Temperature drops.
 Roads will not be cleared until morning, and you must cancel morning classes.
 What better place to notify your students than Facebook?
 Students have access to Facebook at their fingertips and are constantly keeping up with their newsfeeds – Make sure they get your news!

 Changing the lock system on the doors?
 Has there been an update on move-in/move-out dates for the semester?
 Do you have items in the lost and found that have yet to be claimed?
 Simple, well-written posts with pictures or videos can easily spread the word across your campus housing community to make quick announcements.

 Is this real life?
 Yes!

-A great example of a university that is connected with their students is University of Nebraska at Lincoln (UNL).
-They have thousands of likes, hundreds of visits.
+A great example of a university connected with its students is the University of Nebraska at Lincoln (UNL).
+They have thousands of likes, and hundreds of visits.
 They hold fun contests, keep residents up to date on improvements and upcoming events, and they respond to their students when they write comments on their posts.
 They create engaging hashtags and keep their brand consistent in the process.

-Even though it’s hard to understand, social media can be useful if you use it properly!
-Facebook was originally designed for college students, why not tap into this valuable yet inexpensive resource?
+Even though it’s hard to understand, social media can be useful if used properly!
+Facebook was originally designed for college students; why not tap into this valuable yet inexpensive resource?